 Investing Brokerages & Advisors

-Fidelity offers a more traditional, robust brokerage experience, while Robinhood offers simplicity for first-time investors.
+While Fidelity is great for a more traditional, robust brokerage experience, Robinhood offers simplicity that suits first-time investors.

 Fact check checkmark icon Fact checked